The Kimberley, Australia | June/July 2025

 Day 12: Talbot Bay – Fri, 5 Jul 2025 | Horizonal Waterfall

 We sailed overnight around to Talbot Bay to the horizonal falls.
-This strange phenomena is created by the tides flowing through two small gaps between the rock walls.
+This strange phenomenon is caused by tides flowing through two narrow gaps between the rock walls.

 Our zodiac driver took us over to the falls as the ride was starting its flow.
-Water flowed into eddies and churning in the pool just outside the gap.
+Water flowed into eddies, churning in the pool outside the narrow gap.
 There were boats from the Coral Explorer who still had permission to zoom through the gap and we watched as they charged on through.
-In 2028 all permits will finish as the local tribe ask that this place be respected as sacred.
+Come 2028, all permits will expire, as the local tribe has requested this sacred place be treated with respect.

 The evening had the usual mix of informative talks and a briefing for tomorrow.